abaffa/WifiModem/README.md

 (same as during initial setup).

-If you wish to re-configure the WiFi network (i.e. select a different network), using a web browser visit the following URL: http://[module-ip-address], scroll to the bottom and click Reset Wifi Settings.
+If you wish to re-configure the WiFi network (i.e. select a different network), using a web browser visit the following URL: http://altair.local (if mDNS is enabled on your network), otherwise http://[module-ip-address], scroll to the bottom and click Reset Wifi Settings.

 ## Configuring the serial connection